Utah Rental Laws – An Overview of Landlord Tenant Rights in South Ogden

 • Evict a renter or renters for violating a term of the lease agreement

-When it comes to responsibilities, the list is as follows.
+When it comes to responsibilities under the lease agreement, the list is as follows.

-• Carry out a judicious eviction process when removing Utah tenants from their rented premises
+• Carry out a judicious eviction process when removing tenants from their rented premises

-• Abide by the security deposit rules when requiring a security deposit from Utah tenants
+• Abide by the Utah security deposit laws when requiring a deposit from tenants

-• Not to discriminate against a renter on the basis of the protected classes under Utah Fair Housing laws
+• Not to discriminate against a tenant on the basis of the protected classes under Utah Fair Housing laws

 • Carry out requested repairs within a reasonable period of time after being notified